Please check out our jobs page for additional great opportunities at Backblaze.

 - How would you approach evaluating the current marketing and what is your process for developing a growth strategy?

-- What are the goals you would set for yourself in the 3 month and 1-year timeframe?
+- What are the goals you would set for yourself in the three month and one year timeframe?

 Thank you for taking the time to read this and I hope that this sounds like the opportunity for which you’ve been waiting.